 Professor: Dion, Elman, Haus (Director), Petrey

-Outside of the classroom, the Jewish Studies Concentration can act as an academic catalyst for students developing service learning and social justice projects in conjunction with the new Arcus Center and with existing Service Learning programs at the College.
-In this manner, the Jewish Studies Concentration encourages students to become thoughtful scholars as well as morally aware and socially engaged human beings.
+Outside of the classroom, the Concentration enables students to develop service learning and social justice projects.
+In this manner, Jewish Studies concentrators become morally aware and socially engaged scholars.

 Number of Units

 Six units are required.

 HIST/RELG 263 Jews in a Changing Europe, 1750-1880

 POLS 330 Politics of the Holocaust